Applied Ventures

 Series A in 2017

-Point Engineering is a leading manufacturer specializing in precision parts and materials through advanced machining and surface treatment technologies.
-The company focuses on producing electronic core components tailored for high-tech industries, including TFT-LCD parts and semiconductors.
-Its product offerings encompass display parts, CVD parts, dry etch parts, semiconductor components, metal frame products, and IMS products.
-By leveraging AAO technology, Point Engineering provides clients with unique MEMS services, ensuring high-quality standards and innovation in its manufacturing processes.
+Point Engineering is a prominent manufacturing company specializing in precision parts and materials through advanced fine machining and surface treatment technologies.
+The company focuses on producing electronic core components tailored for high-tech industries, offering a diverse range of products including TFT-LCD parts, semiconductors, display components, CVD parts, dry etch parts, and metal frame products.
+Additionally, Point Engineering provides differentiated services in micro-electromechanical systems (MEMS) based on its proprietary anodic aluminum oxide (AAO) technology, positioning itself as a key player in the manufacturing sector for innovative electronic solutions.

 Electroninks